zardus/kuboid/README.md

 This is easy!
 Simply create a dockerfile that has all the code your experiment needs.
-You can also dump the data in there, but that'll likely make your docker image big and unyieldy.
+You can also dump the data in there, but that'll likely make your docker image big and unwieldy.
 My advice is to keep the data somewhere else.
-For example, I pushed the CGC binaries I used to experiment on to a github repo (https://github.com/zardus/cgc-bins) and used to pull them down in my experiment script.
+For example, I pushed the CGC binaries I used to experiment on to a GitHub repo (https://github.com/zardus/cgc-bins) and used to pull them down in my experiment script.

 When your dockerfile is done, you'll push it to dockerhub: